Quadratic residue

-Originally an abstract mathematical concept from the branch of number theory known as modular arithmetic, quadratic residues are now used in applications ranging from acoustical engineering to cryptography and the factoring of large numbers.
+Quadratic residues are used in applications ranging from acoustical engineering to cryptography and the factoring of large numbers.

 History, conventions, and elementary facts

 Fermat, Euler, Lagrange, Legendre, and other number theorists of the 17th and 18th centuries established theorems and formed conjectures about quadratic residues, but the first systematic treatment is § IV of Gauss's Disquisitiones Arithmeticae (1801).
-Article 95 introduces the terminology "quadratic residue" and "quadratic nonresidue", and states that if the context makes it clear, the adjective "quadratic" may be dropped.
+Article 95 introduces the terminology "quadratic residue" and "quadratic nonresidue", and says that if the context makes it clear, the adjective "quadratic" may be dropped.